 White Rose and Power Maths resources will be used as they are matched to our current mathematics curriculum model.

-Phonics (Read Write Inc) – Pupils in the EYFS and KS1 will access structured phonics lessons from Read Write Inc or from a member of the teaching staff.
+Phonics (Read Write Inc) – Pupils in the EYFS and KS1 will access structured phonics lessons from Read Write Inc resources.

 Spelling – Pupils will access their spellings for the week through Google Classroom.
 They may be required to complete activities related to these.